 Haiti is in the Caribbean, and as such has been a well-liked vacation destination.
 Tragedy struck in 2010, however.
 A devastating Earthquake rocked the nation’s infrastructure to its core, killing many and displacing more.
 Six years later the nation is still recovering.
 Part of that recovery process is going to be economic, industrial, and business-related.
 Unfortunately, when such a blow as that hits, something which really suffers is education.
 Over 95% of the population in Haiti speaks Haitian Creole.
 They comprise the greatest block of Haitian Creole speakers in the world, as the name implies, and since only a minority of the population can speak other languages, and education isn’t likely to change that any time soon in the wake of 2010’s tragedy, marketing must match the locals.
 Translations that aren’t immediately recognizable to Haitians don’t only risk social faux pas, they risk complete misunderstanding and indifference.
 But Haitian Creole is no easy language.
 It’s a mishmash of 18th century French combined with Taino, various West African languages, Spanish, and Portuguese.
 In a word, it’s unique.
-As such, translation must come from those with an intimate understanding of its subtleties.
+As such, Professional Language Translation must come from those with an intimate understanding of its subtleties.

 Haitian Creole Translation Requires Familiarity